K-Craw/SV_Wiki_Scraper/readme.md

 ----------------------------------------------------------------------------------------------------
 Noted bugs:
-    - Penny's schedule returns nothing.
-    -Abigail spring wednesday, thursday, sunday returns an index error on -if word[0].isnumeric() and word[2] == ':' or word[1] == ':'
-    - Alex returns an empty message on schedule where there are regular schedule days.
-    -elliot throws error on '['parse']' JSON parse when schedule is retrieved.
-    - Krobus does not return likes or other gifts correctly.
+    - Krobus does not return likes or other gifts correctly due to his section order.
     - Sam and Abigail parse schedules incorrectly due to the regular schedule inclusion.
-    -Penny's schedule handler parses the community center restored/not restored sections in winter incorrectly.
+    - Penny's schedule handler parses the community center restored/not restored sections in winter incorrectly.
-    ---candjcnaldnvcjka
+    - Haley's schedule handler parses the multi-day sections incorrectly.